 350 Bay Area is excited to be a part of the Clean Energy movement happening around the country.
-You can sign up here to get involved with our campaign.
-Our campaign's regular meetings will take place on the first and third Wednesdays of each month, via conference call.
-Our campaign is focused on advancing clean energy in California through three strategies:
+We’re focused on advancing clean energy in California through three strategies:

 - Supporting legislation to raise the threshold for how much electricity in California must come from renewable sources

-- Advocating for policies and regulations that support rooftop solar at the California Public Utilities Commission (CPUC)
+- Advocating for policies and regulations that support rooftop solar and and the fastest possible move to 100% Renewable Clean Energy at the California Public Utilities Commission (CPUC)

 - Supporting expansion of community choice energy programs that will advance clean energy locally